riad-azz/flask-template/README.md

   requested data temporarily, leading to faster API responses.
 It enhances user experience and helps handle high traffic efficiently.

+- **Logging**: The application includes logging capabilities to record relevant events, errors, and messages.
+Logging helps in monitoring and troubleshooting the application during development and production.

 - **Tests**: Unit tests are included to ensure the application's functionality and robustness.

 - **Docker Support**: A Dockerfile is included for building a Docker image of your application, facilitating easy